You have 0 selected solutions

 Contact us from 8am-5pm Eastern Time by phone at (703) 614-8416, (571) 384-5629 VP, or anytime by email at firstname.lastname@example.org.

 As the nation's largest employer, the Federal government is a dynamic environment which is impacted by rapid advances in technology, a results-driven economy, and an increased emphasis on customer service.
-To ensure that people with disabilities and wounded Service members have equal access to information and employment opportunities throughout the Federal government, CAP provides assistive technology, enhances productivity and job retention, and introduces innovative technology that improves access for all users.
+To ensure that people with disabilities and wounded, ill and injured Service members have equal access to information and employment opportunities throughout the Federal government, CAP provides assistive technology, enhances productivity and job retention, and introduces innovative technology that improves access for all users.
 CAP develops its Business Plans to update and convey our direction to our customers and other stakeholders.
 The plan establishes a baseline for aligning CAP priorities and processes with its mission, vision, goals, and strategies.

 WARNING: This is a U.S. Government Computer SystemFor Official Use Only